PaulGilchrist/documents/articles/api/api-authentication-setup-for-bearer-tokens-on-asp-net-core.md

    });
 ```

-3. In file `Startup.cs` function `Configure` just above `app.UseMvc` add the following code (if not already existing):
+4. In file `Startup.cs` function `Configure()` above `app.UseMvc` add the following code (if not already existing):

 ```cs
 app.UseAuthentication();
 ```

-4. On any API controller endpoint requiring security, add the `[Authorize]` annotation with or without `roles` as required.
+5. On any API controller endpoint requiring security, add the `[Authorize]` annotation with or without `roles` as required.
-5. Add `/// <remarks>` comments above the function noting the required roles when using Swagger/Open API
+6. Add `/// <remarks>` comments above the function noting the required roles when using Swagger/Open API

 For even more granular security, if you want direct acces to role membership with a function, it can be accessed as follows: